Trunkol/go-web/README.md

 # go-web

-Pet-project for practice Golang for webdev
+I've decided get the hands dirty of Golang's code in a pet-project for practice in webdev scope